MrAsd2k2/GettingAndCleaningDataProject/README.md

 ###3.Uses descriptive activity names to name the activities in the data set

 The activity descriptions are loaded from the activity labels.
-The activity in the "y" table are properly names by merging the "y" and "activity_labels" using the standard _merge_ command.
+The activities in the "y" table are properly names by merging the "y" and "activity_labels" using the standard _merge_ command.
 Though not mandatory in this specific case, in order to preserve the completness of the measures (in terms of number of rows), the all.x = TRUE is used to mimic a sql left join.

 ###4.Appropriately labels the data set with descriptive variable names.

-All the columns from the intermediate data frames are merged in a unique data frame using the _cbind_ function then appropriate labels taken from the supplied "feature" file (or described in the readme included in the original archive) are applied to the column names of the data frame.
+All the columns from the intermediate working data frames are merged in a unique data frame using the _cbind_ function then appropriate labels taken from the supplied "feature" file (or described in the readme included in the original archive) are applied to the column names of the data frame.
+Please note that, compared to the original files, the temporary "X" data frame has been stripped of some columns during the activities performed in step 2 (see above).

 ###5.From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.